NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Raktavarna.md

     desc: "  A raktavarna gains a +2 bonus to Strikes against any creature that is holding it."

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,occult,polymorph) The raktavarna takes on the appearance of a Tiny inanimate object.
 If, while transformed, the raktavarna takes any action other than the purely mental (such as Recall Knowledge), they immediately revert to their original form.
-Until then, they can use Deception to Impersonate the object.\n\n* * *\n"
+Until then, they can use Deception to Impersonate the object.\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Designate Master"
     desc: "  The raktavarna spends 10 minutes on an invocation alongside another creature.
 That creature becomes the raktavarna's master until the raktavarna dies or Dismisses the effect.
 The master gains the Master's Eyes activity as long as the bond lasts.\n\n[[Bestiary Ability Glossary/Master's Eye|Master's Eye]]"